Elfocrash/Servermore/README.md

 # Servermore
-A Serverless framework writen in .NET Core.
+A Serverless framework written in .NET Core.
 Spoiler alert, it needs a server